Table of Contents

 Muscle contraction can occur from submerging yourself in very cold water which may then result in cramping.

-Whilst this won’t necessarily pose a problem for those in the shower or tub, it can be dangerous for those swimming outdoors especially if it limits your ability to swim properly.
+Whille this won’t necessarily pose a problem for those in the shower or bath tub, it can be dangerous for those swimming outdoors especially if it limits your ability to swim properly.

 Asthma Attacks